littledot/Permission-Nanny/README.md

 # Why?

-Android M introduces a new permission model - Runtime Permissions - where 3rd party applications are no longer granted permissions at install time.
+Android M introduces a new permission model - [Runtime Permissions][runtime-permissions] - where 3rd party applications are no longer granted permissions at install time.
 Instead, a dialog is displayed to the user, requesting authorization to access permission-protected resources when 3rd party applications would like to use them during runtime.
 However, the new Runtime Permissions model is built into the operating system and is only available in Android M and onwards.
 Pre-M users will have to wait for system updates, which unfortunately could take quite a while.

 Permission Nanny is an attempt to backport Runtime Permissions to pre-M devices, all the way to Gingerbread 2.3